bufas/headphoneparty/README.md

 ```
 python -m unittest simulations.py
 ```
+At the very top of the class, one can change the parameters for the simulation.
+Note that to repreduce possible errors, we have fixed the random seed in this single-simulation run.
+Set `RAND_SEED` to `None` to use clear the random seed.

 We have also implemented a benchmark script which can be configured to run a series of test and log the results hereof.
-In the autosim.py file a list variable called `tests` which is used to configure the number of simulations and the behaviour of the peers.
+In the autosim.py file the `DEFAULT_` variables specify the default parameter values used during the simulations.
+A list variable called `tests` is used to vary the parameters used for the different simulations.
 The benchmark is run the following way
 ```
 python autosim.py
 ```
-The log files are stored in a folder called `logs`
+The log files are stored in a folder called `logs`.
+Note that the automatically gathered statistics include non-protocol errors in the success rates.